-We focus our representation on CAL FIRE firefighers and staff in Northern California.
+We focus our representation on CAL FIRE firefighers and staff.

 My car caught on fire in our garage.
 Because of the fast response time of CAL FIRE and the Arcata Fire Department, the fire was limited to the car.
 I have witnessed first-hand the dangers of the job.
 My family and I appreciated their swift response and professionalism.